-As a part of meeting Indicator 6.4, organisations must also demonstrate the Mandatory requirements detailed below

-Records show that staff receive periodic feedback/supervision and support, Common as relevant to their role, level of experience, and the complexity of service user needs.
-Organisations that deliver domestic and family violence services have policies in place to foster a workplace culture that reduces work-induced Domestic trauma. & Family Violence ☑ Staff and volunteers know how to access services to support their wellbeing and manage their exposure to distressing stories and other material related to people using services.
+As a part of meeting Indicator 6.4, organisations must also demonstrate the Mandatory requirements detailed below ☑ Records show that staff receive periodic feedback/supervision and support, as relevant to their role, level of experience and the complexity of service Common user needs. ☑ Documented and implemented processes demonstrate how the organisation fosters a workplace culture that reduces work-induced trauma. ☑ The performance of workers is managed, developed and documented. including through providing feedback and development opportunities.
+Domestic & Processes ensure that all staff have access to regular, formal, informal.
+Family internal and professional trauma-informed supervision, support and Violence resources relevant to the scope and complexity of their role, including specialist supervision where indicated. ☑ Staff and volunteers are informed on how to access services to support their personal wellbeing and the wellbeing of their colleagues and help them to manage their exposure to vicarious trauma.
 Organisations that deliver domestic and family violence and sexual violence services have policies in place to foster a workplace culture that reduces Sexual work-induced trauma.
-Violence & Women's ☑ Staff and volunteers know how to access services to support their wellbeing, Support and manage their exposure to distressing stories and other material related to people using services.
-Policy and/or procedures outlining how the organisation supports staff/volunteers, provides guidance and feedback Records of performance management processes that show the organisation's commitment to fair disciplinary processes Written strategies/policies that support and promote the retention of staff and/or volunteers Documents that show how the organisation monitors and ensures accountability of sub-contracted or agency/relief staff Evidence of processes or systems that support volunteers to do their jobs Suggestions well and safely of Evidence Feedback from staff and/or volunteers on their satisfaction with the ongoing support, feedback and disciplinary processes provided to them.
-Domestic and family violence services:
+Violence & Women's ☑ Staff and volunteers know how to access services to support their wellbeing Support and manage their exposure to distressing stories and other material related to people using services.
+Policy and/or procedures outlining how the organisation supports staff/volunteers, provides guidance and feedback.
+Records of performance management processes that show the organisation's commitment to fair disciplinary processes.
+Written strategies/policies that support and promote the retention of staff and/or volunteers.
+Documents that show how the organisation monitors and ensures accountability of sub-contracted or agency/relief staff.
+Suggestions Evidence of processes or systems that support volunteers to do their jobs of Evidence well and safely.
+Feedback from staff and/or volunteers on their satisfaction with the ongoing support, feedback and disciplinary processes provided to them.